Nekooos/RandomTestProject/README.md

-#Project for testing code and Hackerrank
+#Project for practicing  java code and Hackerrank